paradox-prx/stock-news-bot/README.md

 ## Acknowledgments
 Upstreet: For the AI agent framework.

 StockNewsAPI: For providing news sentiment data.

 Polygon.io: For historical stock price data.
-Contributors: Thanks to everyone who has contributed to this project.

 ## Disclaimer
 The information provided by StockBotAgent is for educational and informational purposes only and should not be construed as financial advice.
 Always consult with a professional financial advisor before making investment decisions.